What Is Shrink In Retail: Causes, Consequences, and Solutions

 In retail, shrink refers to the loss of inventory or assets.
 This phenomenon can happen due to various factors, such as theft, errors, and damages.

-This article delves into shrinkage in retail, its causes, consequences, and potential solutions to mitigate its adverse effects.
+This article delves into shrink, its causes, consequences, and how to prevent shrinkage in retail.

 Calculating Shrink in Retail